 If you’re going for a day hike in the winter and there’s a chance of snow, you’ll want trousers with some good thermal protection so that you don’t catch a cold when you walk through snow.
 You’ll also want a pair that’s water-resistant or even waterproof, since you’ll likely come across some water – same goes for if you’re hiking in rainy weather.
 You’ll also want to make sure your trousers are breathable, so they don’t get too hot.

 We always find that layers is the best way to go when hiking.
-Rather than wearing a really big thick coat that you’ll probably get too warm in once you start walking, you may want to consider more thin layers that you can then strip back if you start to get too warm, and put back on if you get cold.
+Rather than wearing a really big thick coat that you’ll probably get too warm in once you start walking, you may want to consider more thin and breathable layers that you can then strip back if you start to get too warm, and put back on if you get cold.
 It also means you aren’t wearing anything too heavy.
 The less weight the better on a day hike.

 What to bring with you on a hike